Salahub/chi-pooling/README.md

 This repository contains all of the code required to run a recursive binning algorithm to measure dependence.
 Two directories are contained:

-## pooledCentR
+## PoolBal

-The pooledCentR directory contains an R package which can be used to estimate the centrality quotient, marginal rejection level at b, and central rejection level for arbitrary p-value pooling functions.
+The PoolBal directory contains an R package which can be used to estimate the centrality quotient, marginal rejection level at b, and central rejection level for arbitrary p-value pooling functions.
 It also contains an implementation of the chi-squared pooled p-value and